On the last zero process with an application in corporate bankruptcy: The last zero process

 for any positive and measurable function $f$.

-\begin{rem} We know that for any $x\in \R$, $g_t^{(x)}$ is a non-decreasing process.
-That directly implies that $g_t^{(x)}$ is a process of finite variation and then it has a countable number of jumps.
-Moreover, with a close inspection to the definition of $g_t^{(x)}$ we notice that $g_t^{(x)}=t$ on the set $\{t\geq 0: X_t \leq x\}$, it is flat when $X$ is in the set $(x,\infty)$ and it has a jump when $X$ enters the set $(-\infty,x]$.
-Moreover, if $X$ is a process of infinite variation we know that the set of times in which $X$ visits the level $x$ from above is infinite.
-That implies that when $X$ is of infinite variation, $t\mapsto g_t^{(x)}$ has an infinite number of arbitrary small jumps. \end{rem} We develop a version of It\^o formula and derive the infinitesimal generator of the process $\{ (g_t,t,X_t), t\geq 0\}$.
-The proof can be found in Section \ref{sub:proofofItoforumula}.
+\begin{rem} We know that, for any $x\in \R$, the stochastic process $\{ g_t^{(x)}, t\geq 0 \}$ has non-decreasing paths.
+That directly implies that $g_t^{(x)}$ is a process of finite variation, and then it has a countable number of jumps.
+Moreover, by a close inspection to the definition of $g_t^{(x)}$, we notice that $g_t^{(x)}=t$ on the set $\{t\geq 0: X_t \leq x\}$, it is flat when $X$ is in the set $(x,\infty)$ and it has a jump when $X$ enters the set $(-\infty,x]$.
+Moreover, if $X$ is a process of infinite variation, we know that the set of times $X$ visits the level $x$ from above may be infinite with positive probability.
+That implies that when $X$ is of infinite variation, $t\mapsto g_t^{(x)}$ may have an infinite number of arbitrary small jumps with positive probability. \end{rem}

+In the following Theorem, we give a more explicit expression for the It\^o formula for the process $(g_t,t, X_t)$ in terms of the random measure $N$.
+Note that this formula will be helpful later in deriving the infinitesimal generator of $(g_t,t, X_t)$.
+The reader can find its proof in Section \ref{sub:proofofItoforumula}. \begin{thm}[It\^o formula] Let $X$ be any spectrally negative L\'evy process, we define $i=1$ if $X$ is of finite variation and $i=2$, otherwise.
+Let $F:\bar{E}_g \mapsto \R$ be a continuous function that satisfies: